 - Pregnancy

-Hyponatremia (or low sodium in the blood) is the most common form of electrolyte imbalance.
-It is more common in older adults and those with hypertension (high blood pressure), heart disease and kidney disease, but can also occur in those with adrenal or thyroid issues.
+Hyponatremia (low sodium in the blood) is a common form of electrolyte imbalance for those with hypothyroidism.
+It tends to be more common in older adults, those with hypertension (high blood pressure), heart disease, adrenal issues, and kidney disease.
 Symptoms include headaches, nausea, vomiting, muscle cramps, fatigue, and fainting.
 In extreme cases, hyponatremia can cause disorientation, seizures, brain damage, and coma.
+[4]

-Hypernatremia (or high sodium in the blood) is much less common with Hashimoto’s than hyponatremia, but symptoms may include weakness, nausea, loss of appetite, muscle twitching and, more severely, mental confusion, and bleeding in the brain.
+Hypernatremia (high sodium in the blood) is much less common than hyponatremia for those with Hashimoto’s.
+Symptoms may include weakness, nausea, loss of appetite, muscle twitching, and more severely, mental confusion, and bleeding in the brain.
+[5]

-Hypokalemia (or low potassium in the blood) is another electrolyte imbalance and may present as fatigue, constipation, frequent urination, muscle weakness and, most severely, muscular paralysis and abnormal heart rhythms.
-Hyperkalemia (or high potassium in the blood) is also associated with abnormal heart rhythms, a slowed heart rate, and weakness.
+Hypokalemia (low potassium in the blood) is another electrolyte imbalance and may present as fatigue, constipation, frequent urination, muscle weakness, and most severely, muscular paralysis and abnormal heart rhythms.
+Hyperkalemia (high potassium in the blood) is also associated with abnormal heart rhythms, a slowed heart rate, and weakness.
+[6]

 If you’re experiencing any of the symptoms listed above, you may want to monitor your electrolyte levels to see if they may be related to severe electrolyte imbalances.
 (I’ll address how to check your electrolyte levels further on in this article.)

-Addressing subclinical electrolyte imbalances is especially important for those with Hashimoto’s.
+Addressing subclinical electrolyte imbalances is especially important if you’re experiencing fatigue.

 The Electrolyte-Hashimoto’s Connection

-Symptoms of both hyponatremia and hyperkalemia, including fatigue, weakness, low blood pressure, and even some GI symptoms, sound a lot like symptoms of hypothyroidism.
-But did you know that the thyroid and electrolytes are intimately connected?
+Symptoms of both hyponatremia and hyperkalemia, including fatigue, weakness, low blood pressure, and even some GI symptoms, sound a lot like symptoms of hypothyroidism — which makes sense, since the thyroid and electrolytes are intimately connected.

-Yet another study that aimed to find out the effect of hypothyroidism on electrolyte and mineral levels, looked at 140 cases of overt hypothyroidism from whom blood samples were collected.
-Their T3, T4 and TSH levels were measured.
+One study that aimed to find out the effect of hypothyroidism on electrolyte and mineral levels, looked at 140 cases of overt hypothyroidism from whom blood samples were collected.
+Their T3, T4, and TSH levels were measured.
 Calcium, phosphorus, magnesium, sodium, and potassium levels in the blood were also measured.
-The researchers concluded that the higher the TSH levels one had, the higher the magnesium and phosphorus levels were in blood, and the lower the values of serum calcium, sodium and potassium levels will be.
+The researchers concluded that the higher the TSH levels one had, the higher the magnesium and phosphorus levels were in the blood, and the lower the values of serum calcium, sodium, and potassium levels were.
 Thus, they found that the more severe one’s hypothyroidism is, the more severe their electrolyte imbalances may be.
-In most cases, electrolyte imbalances can be corrected with proper use of thyroid medications to bring thyroid hormones into optimal ranges.
+[8]

-The bottom line is that addressing thyroid hormone imbalances due to hypothyroidism, and paying attention to hydration, plays an important part in addressing electrolyte imbalances and healing with Hashimoto’s.
+The bottom line is that addressing thyroid hormone imbalances due to hypothyroidism, and paying attention to hydration, play an important part in addressing electrolyte imbalances and healing with Hashimoto’s.

 The Role of the Adrenals